BackupTheBerlios/wpdojoloader-svn/trunk/WpDojoLoader/readme.txt

 == Installation ==

 Unpack the plugin files int '/wp-content/plugins/'
-The name of the plugindirectory must be 'wpdojoloader'
+The directoryname of the plugin must be 'wpdojoloader'

 == Frequently Asked Questions ==